 Last, but certainly not least was the “Life In Korea” panel with Edward Avila, TrophyCat (Friday), and Joan Kim.
 I was surprised to see that Abe (Joan’s brother) also joined the panel.

-This year I had the opportunity to hear a behind the scenes recount of my favorite K-dramas, visit popular K-beauty brands and enjoy the really good food.
+This year I had the opportunity to learn about behind the scenes of my favorite K-dramas, visit popular K-beauty brands and enjoy really good food.
 To all the attendees who went to KCON this year, I hope that you enjoyed your experience as much as I did.
-And to anyone who didn’t or couldn’t attend this year, there’s always next year.
+To anyone who didn’t or couldn’t attend this year, there’s always next year.

 The price for a three-day convention center admittance cost $30 dollars.
 Parking at the L.A.
 Convention Center cost $20 dollars, however, prices are subject to change depending on the event.
 Tip: There’s street parking available if you don’t mind walking several blocks.

-If you would like more information about KCON to check out their website here.
+If you would like more information check out KCON website for “All Things Hallyu.”

 Special Note: I should mention this is only coverage of Saturday’s panel sessions.
 Because of prior time commitments, I couldn’t attend the entire KCON weekend.